BeachesMLS Compliance Team─Dedicated to helping you sell faster!

 The MLS is the most powerful tool for selling your listings or finding the perfect properties for your clients.
 The effectiveness, however, depends on how clearly you and fellow REALTORS® input the listing data.
 Thank you to all of the volunteer REALTORS® who worked tirelessly to create our BeachesMLS rules, regulations and compliance guidelines to mirror NAR® professional standards.

 With these new guidelines in place, our BeachesMLS team can fulfill our dedication to helping YOU sell faster through accurate MLS data input.
-The official enforcement date is Monday, March 31, 2014 and our clean data stewards will implement iCheck MLS violation notices.
+Since our official enforcement date of March 31, 2014, our clean data stewards have implemented and will continue to implement iCheck MLS courtesy notices to inform you of potential notices.

 Rules, Regulations and Compliance Guidelines

-On April 10, 2014, the following BeachesMLS Rules, Regulations and Compliance Guidelines were amended and approved by NAR®.
+The following BeachesMLS Rules, Regulations and Compliance Guidelines and its amendments have been approved by NAR.